nopSolutions/nopCommerce-Docs/en/running-your-store/customer-management/customer-settings.md

 * **'Fax number' enabled.** When enabled, you can also decide whether this field should be required.
 * Select the **'Accept privacy policy' enabled** checkbox to request customers to accept the privacy policy during the registration.
 * Select the **'Newsletter' enabled** checkbox to offer customers a newsletter subscription during the registration.
-  * When the **'Newsletter' enabled** checkbox is selected, the **Newsletter ticked by default** checkbox will be displayed.
-This automatically sets the 'Newsletter' checkbox on the registration page as selected.

 ### Custom customer attributes